-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☑ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students? ☑ Require ☐ Recommend ☐ Neither require nor recommend
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ⊠ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.Does your institution require or recommend a general college-preparatory program for degreeseeking students? ⊠ Require: ☐ Recommend ☐ Neither require nor recommend

-C5.
-Distribution of high school units required and/or recommended.
+C5.Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Required Units Recommended
+Distribution of high school units required and/or recommended Units Required Units Recommended

 Total academic units 22 11

 English 4

 Mathematics 3 4

 Science 3 4

 Of these, units that must be lab 1

 Foreign language 2 3

 Social studies 3

 History

 Academic electives 5

 Computer Science

 Visual/Performing Arts 1

 Other (specify) 1 (.5 unit of physical education, .5 unit of health)